petros-d/docs/docs/environment-variables.md

 2. Dockerfile
 3. Default Airflow Values (`airflow.cfg`)

-In other words, if you set `AIRFLOW__CORE__PARALLELISM` with one value via the Astronomer UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Astronomer UI will take precedence.
+For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value via the Astronomer UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Astronomer UI will take precedence.

 ## Add Airflow Connections and Variables via Environment Variables